-- Loans for the purpose of repairs and modernization of housing called "Panel 2013". - Loans for the purpose of repairs and modernization of housing for persons under 36 years of age. - Aid related to floods low-interest loans and grants for amelioration of the consequences of floods. - Loans for the purpose of construction of rental housing. - Guarantees for the repayment of loans for the purpose of construction of rental housing. - Support to municipalities. - Support for development of disadvantaged municipal zones.
+- Loans for the purpose of repairs and modernization of residential buildings comprised of at least four apartments called "Panel 2013+". - Loans for the purpose of repairs and modernization of housing for persons under 36 years of age. - Loans for the purpose of provision of housing for persons under 36 years of age. - Aid related to natural disasters low-interest loans and grants for amelioration of the consequences of natural disasters. - Loans for the purpose of construction of rental housing. - Guarantees for the repayment of loans for the purpose of construction of rental housing.

-Support in the area of housing financed by the Ministry of the Environment through the programme "Zelená úsporám" (Green for Savings), a grant programme funded by the sale of emission allowances for the support of renewable resources and for energy saving, including the following aspects:
+Additionally, there are also subsidies in place financed by the Ministry of the Environment through the programme "Zelená úsporám" (Green for Savings), a grant programme funded by the sale of emission allowances for the support of renewable resources and for energy saving.